Nikolai Gogol: Literary development

-Later life and death
+Later life

 After the triumph of Dead Souls, Gogol's contemporaries came to regard him as a great satirist who lampooned the unseemly sides of Imperial Russia.
 They did not know that Dead Souls was but the first part of a planned modern-day counterpart to the Divine Comedy of Dante.
 The first part represented the Inferno; the second part would depict the gradual purification and transformation of the rogue Chichikov under the influence of virtuous publicans and governors – Purgatory.

 In April 1848, Gogol returned to Russia from a pilgrimage to Jerusalem and passed his last years in restless movement throughout the country.
 While visiting the capitals, he stayed with friends such as Mikhail Pogodin and Sergey Aksakov.
 During this period, he also spent much time with his old Ukrainian friends, Maksymovych and Osyp Bodiansky.
 He intensified his relationship with a starets or spiritual elder, Matvey Konstantinovsky, whom he had known for several years.
 Konstantinovsky seems to have strengthened in Gogol the fear of perdition (damnation) by insisting on the sinfulness of all his imaginative work.
-Exaggerated ascetic practices undermined his health and he fell into a state of deep depression.
-On the night of 24 February 1852 he burned some of his manuscripts, which contained most of the second part of Dead Souls.
-He explained this as a mistake, a practical joke played on him by the Devil.
-Soon thereafter, he took to bed, refused all food, and died in great pain nine days later.